corvus-migratorius/gotextme/README.md

 ## Installation

 1. Clone the repository and use the `make install` shell command.
-This requires `root`-level priviledges, since the destination directory is `/usr/local/bin`.
-(We are not installing the binary locally since the project is private, so using go install becomes a hassle).
+This requires `root`-level priviledges, since the destination directory is `/usr/bin`.
+(We are not installing the binary locally since the project is private, so using `go install` becomes a hassle).

-2. Make sure that a properly formatted INI file named .gotextme.ini can be found under in your home directory root.
+2. Make sure that a properly formatted INI file named `.gotextme.ini` can be found under your home directory root.

 Configuration file example: